hbctraining/Intro-to-ChIPseq/lessons/web_based_functional_analysis.md

 ## Learning Objectives

-* to explore web-based tools for motif discovery and functional enrichment analysis of the peak calls
+* Explore web-based tools for functional enrichment analysis of the peak calls

-# Web-based functional analysis and motif discovery
+## Web-based Functional Enrichement and Motif Analysis

 <img src="../img/chip_workflow_march2018_step5.png" width="700">

-We have identified regions of the genome where the number of reads aligning to these areas differ significantly between our Nanog IP samples and the input controls.
-These enriched regions represent the likely locations of where Nanog binds to the genome.
+We have identified regions of enrichment in the genome which represent the potential binding sites for Nanog and Pou5f1.

 After identifying likely binding sites, downstream analyses will often include:

-1. determining the binding motifs for the protein of interest
+1. Identifying which genes are associated with the binding sites and exploring whether there is any associated enrichment of processes, pathways, or networks.
-2. identifying which genes are associated with the binding sites and exploring whether there is any associated enrichment of processes, pathways, or networks.
+2. Determining the binding motifs for the protein of interest.

 We will explore a few useful web-based tools for performing these analyses using our Nanog peak calls.